-The third filter used was generally adopted for the pulmonary system evaluation.
-This choice is justified considering that wood is a very porous material with a lot of air inside (see Fig. 6).
-In this case, densitometric values are on the negative range of the HU Scale (air HU values are -1000).
-For example, chestnut oak wood HU value of about -300 HU was measured.
+The third filter that was used is typically applied for evaluating the pulmonary system.
+This filter was selected because wood is a very porous material that contains a lot of air (see Figure 6).
+In this case, the densitometric values are on the negative range of the HU Scale, since the HU value of air is −1000.
+For example, the radiodensity of chestnut oak wood was measured as −300 HU.

-Densitometric measurements were also performed on tree-rings too, and ROIs were taken on latewood and earlywood, respectively: latewood -157 HU; earlywood -459 HU.
-Latewood has a value nearest to 0 (water HU value) which is higher if compared to that of earlywood closest to -500 HU, lung HU values, and to the value of air equal to -1000 HU.
-Moreover, this agrees with the microstructural features of the growth rings, which expect latewood more compact and strength than earlywood [15].
-The ROI average between these two values (-157 HU and -459 HU) results around -300 HU, which corresponds to the total HU values of chestnut oak.
+Densitometric measurements were also performed on tree-rings, and investigations of latewood and earlywood found radiodensities of −157 HU and −459 HU, respectively.
+Latewood has a greater radiodensity than earlywood, lung tissue or air, and of these materials its radiodensity is the closest to that of water (0 HU).
+This finding is in agreement with the microstructural features of growth rings, as latewood is stronger and more compact than earlywood [15].
+The average radiodensity of the latewood and earlywood regions is about −300 HU, which corresponds to the total HU value of chestnut oak.